anton-west/c6502emulator/README.md

 `c6502 -b [file]` - load program by directly reading binary, (i.e. no translation from ascii to bytevalues)

-`--log` - enable instruction logging to stderr, make sure to redirect sdterr to file
+`--log` - enable instruction logging to a file called log.csv

 The rightmost window contains the disassembly of the memory region around the program counter. the highlighted instruction is the current instruction that program counter is pointing to.